alyssabedard/mpv2anki/README.md

 ## Important Notes

 **OS**
 This script has been primarily tested on macOS.
-While it should work on Linux and Windows, I currently don't have access to these OS for thorough testing.
+I currently don't have access to a Linux and Windows machines for thorough testing.

 _Windows Status (2025-01-10): Currently debugging MPV script loading issues 🤔_